 We reviewed the evidence of the effects of different durations of platinum infusion to prevent hearing loss or tinnitus, or both, in children with cancer.
 We also looked at anti-tumour efficacy, adverse effects other than hearing loss and quality of life.

 Platinum-based chemotherapy, including cisplatin, carboplatin or oxaliplatin, or a combination of these, is used to treat different types of childhood cancer.
 Unfortunately, one of the most important adverse effects of platinum chemotherapy is hearing loss.
 This can occur not only during treatment but also years after the end of treatment.
 Although it is not life-threatening, the loss of hearing, especially during the first three years of life, may lead to difficulties with school performance and psychosocial functioning.
 Therefore, prevention of platinum-induced hearing loss is very important and might improve the quality of life of children undergoing cancer treatment and those who have survived treatment with platinum-based chemotherapy.

 We found one study (91 participants) comparing a continuous cisplatin infusion with a one-hour cisplatin bolus infusion in children with neuroblastoma.
-For the continuous infusion, cisplatin was administered on days 1 to 5 of the treatment cycle but it is not clear if the infusion duration was a total of 5 days.
+For the continuous infusion, cisplatin was administered on days one to five of the treatment cycle but it is not clear if the infusion duration was a total of five days.
 Only results from shortly after induction therapy were available.

 Quality of the evidence

 Since only one eligible RCT evaluating the use of a continuous cisplatin infusion versus a one-hour bolus cisplatin infusion was found, and that had methodological limitations, no definitive conclusions can be made.
 It should be noted that 'no evidence of effect', as identified in this review, is not the same as 'evidence of no effect'.
 For other (combinations of) infusion durations and other platinum analogues no eligible studies were identified.
 More high-quality research is needed.